Skip to main content

 String

-, default https://api.statsig.com/v1/- The default endpoint to use for all SDK network requests.
-You should not override this (unless you have another API that implements the Statsig API endpoints)
+Default endpoint for all SDK network requests.
+Do not override unless you implement the Statsig API elsewhere.

 Boolean